rzen1th/rzen1th-audio-comprendium/README.md

 # rzen1th-general-foley
 A completely free audio library!
-These samples are free to use in any NON-PROFIT or NON-COMMERCIAL project (unless express permission is given); just be sure to credit rzen1th.
+This repository contains every sound effect I have made (that I own the rights to) to date.
+All of the SFX in this repository were recorded and/or designed by myself.
+The contents of this library are completely free to download, use, and modify for any NON-PROFIT or NON-COMMERCIAL project (unless express permission is given); just be sure to credit rzen1th.
+That's lowercase r, zen, 1 (one), th.

+If you need help, ideas, or want to get in contact with me for any reason, the best way to do so is through Discord.
+Feel free to DM me or join my server. i'll update this readme with that info soon i promise